SchumacherFM/blog-cs/content/projects/2016-02-26-mailout-caddyserver-email-smtp.md

 - Single binary and compiled into the Caddy web server
 - Available for nearly all operating systems and architectures
-- Receive the form via HTTP/2 with TLS
+- Receive the posted HTML form via HTTP/2 with TLS
 - Send the email optionally [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) encrypted
 - Partly RESTful API designed end point
 - Support for plain text and HTML emails